-With more people in America today dying of drug overdoses than car accidents, the U.S. Food and Drug Administration (FDA) has approved an injectable antidote that can help bring an addict back from the brink.
+With more people in America today dying of drug overdoses than car accidents, the U.S. Food and Drug Administration (FDA)

 Although the drug, called Naloxone, is already used by first responders, it requires a syringe and waiting for trained medical personnel to arrive.

 Now, Naloxone comes in a hand-held injectable device called Evzio, similar to an Epi Pen used by those who suffer from deadly allergies.
 When a caregiver sees a person suspected of overdosing on heroin or prescription opioid medication begin to stop breathing, Evzio can temporarily halt the effects of the overdose.

 Dr. George Fallieras, an emergency room physician at Good Samaritan Hospital in Los Angeles, Calif. said he frequently sees patients who overdose on opiates, including heroin, Oxycontin, and methadone.